1brahimSharif/ODE-solver-Euler-method/README.md

 # ODE-solver-Euler-method
-This is a simple webapp design (with working javascript, libraries used: math.js for calcs &amp; chart.js for the graph) that actually solves the first order ODEs using Euler's Method,
+This is a simple webapp design (with working javascript, libraries used: math.js for calculations &amp; chart.js for the graph) that actually solves the first order ODEs using Euler's Method.